iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

   * File : [6-abs.c](./6-abs.c)
     * Required : A function that computes the absolute value of an integer.

-> 💬 *Quote : Quote by Charles Dudley Warner: There is no such thing as absolute value in this world.
+> 💬 *Quote : Charles Dudley Warner: There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you.*

 <br>